vliviu/NHESS_GeosciencePaper/README.md

 MMI = 8.824+0.417M −7.960logR+0.380PGA +1.105Ia −0.551CAV.

-This simple python scripts replaces all the work described in the paper by our GA-ANN combination.
+This **LinearRegression.py** python scripts replaces all the work described in the paper by our GA-ANN combination.

 The 'data.csv' is the actual data from Table I in the paper and should be placed in a sub-folder called 'data'.